ambareeshb/country-picker-android/README.md

 ```
  easyPhoneText.pickerListener = PickerDialog.newInstance()

-  `by default there is a PickerDialog witha spinner of al available countries so you can use the above statement without any custom implementations of the picker`
+  `By default there is a PickerDialog with a spinner of all available countries so you can use the above statement without any custom implementations of the picker`

 ```
 Where `easyPhoneText` is a View of Type `EasyPhoneText`.
 After this whenever the flag icon is tapped